 - Speed of a sprinter.
 Class of a miler.
 Heart of a champion

-Speightstown has ranked among the top five stallions in his siring crop every season, and was selected as one of Bill Oppenheim's "Good Value Sires" two years in a row.
+Speightstown has ranked among the top five stallions in his siring crop every season and he shows no signs of slowing down.
+He covered 362 mares in the last three years combined.